DateInput — Smart UI JavaScript API

 { day: 'numeric', month: 'numeric', year: 'numeric' }

-<smart-date-input date-time-format='{ day: '2-digit', month: '2-digit', year: '2-digit' }'></smart-date-input>
+<smart-date-input date-time-format="{ day: '2-digit', month: '2-digit', year: '2-digit' }"></smart-date-input>

-const dateinput = document.querySelector('smart-date-input');
+const el = document.querySelector('smart-date-input');

-dateinput.dateTimeFormat = { day: '2-digit', month: 'short' };
+el.dateTimeFormat = { day: '2-digit', month: 'short' };

-const dateinput = document.querySelector('smart-date-input');
+const el = document.querySelector('smart-date-input');

-let dateTimeFormat = dateinput.dateTimeFormat;
+const dateTimeFormat = el.dateTimeFormat;

 Determines whether the element is enabled and interactive, or disabled and non-interactive.
 When set to true, the element is disabled and cannot be interacted with by the user; when set to false, the element remains enabled and fully functional.